richerimage/Contract/Contract.md

 ## Signatures

-The undersigned confirm that they have read, understood, and shall adhere to the terms laid out in this document:
+The undersigned confirm that they have read, understood, and shall adhere to the terms laid out in this document.
+This contract is under the legal jurisdiction of England and Wales:

 * **Harry Roberts:**
 * **Date:**